Elastic-Softworks/worldenv/editor/docs/QUICKSTART.md

 1. Select Player entity in Hierarchy
 2. In Inspector, click **"Add Component"**
 3. Choose **"Script Component"**
-4. Set Script File to `PlayerController.wsrc`
+4. Set Script File to `PlayerController.wc`
-5. Language should auto-detect as WORLDSRC
+5. Language should auto-detect as WORLDC

 ## Building and Testing